blueprintafrica/blueprintafrica.github.io/index.md

 There are **effective countermeasures** you can take to minimise the impact of online crime.
 We can get a volunteer to teach you security skills in a free informal meeting to show you how to protect yourself.

-If you would like us to organise a training session, please get in touch, by post or email:
+If you would like us to organise a training session, **please get in touch**, by post or email:

 <div align="center">Blueprint Africa<br>
 PO Box 81711<br>